Jaseci-Labs/jaseci/docs/docs/docs/deployment/how_to_package.md

 Check out docs for jaseci ai kit for a table of the modules included in each of the group.
 Select the base images that contain the modules your Jac application needs.
 A quick way to do that is to look at all the `can` statements in your jac code.
-In the case where your application needs modules from two or more groups, (e.g. `use_enc` from `jac_nlp` and `cluster` from `jac_misc`), we recommend you select the base image that covers the most of the modules you need and then install the other neccessary modules in the Dockerfile shown below.
+In the case where your application needs modules from two or more groups, (e.g. `use_enc` from `jac_nlp` and `cluster` from `jac_misc`), we recommend you select the base image that covers the most of the modules you need and then install the other necessary modules in the Dockerfile shown below.

 ### Create dockerfile for our custom image